 Want to become an Informatica analyst?
 Read these Top Informatica Interview Questions and Answers!

-It is a process of extracting the relevant business information.
-Transforming data into a required business format and loading into the target system.
+It is a process of extracting relevant business information.
+Transforming data into a required business format and loading it into the target system.
 Data acquisition is as a process containing three steps- Data extraction, Data transformation, and Data Loading (ETL process).

 It is a process of reading the data from various types of source systems.
 The following are the type of sources which are used to define extraction you’ll be learning in Informatica introduction tutorial.